 VoIP Solutions for Small Business

-Small business owners can have trouble building a strong reputation and it can be difficult persuading a potential customer that you can meet their requirements.
+Small business owners can often have trouble building a strong reputation and one of the main reasons for this is because it is sometimes difficult persuading a potential customer that you can meet their requirements.
 Voice Over Internet Protocol systems allow businesses to appear more professional.
 Modern VoIP solutions offer a virtual receptionist, video conferencing, call recording, screening and other tools which businesses can make use of.

 VoIP can give the impression of a larger business than it actually is, which can give customers more confidence.
 As an example, a caller may find it more professional to receive an automated line with a range of options to be put through to the right person than simply receive an immediate answer by a member of the team.
 VoIP can also create the impression that your business is well established and properly set up with wider coverage than perhaps a small local area.

-There are a wide range of potential costs and charges associated with setting up a business phone system.
+There are a wide range of potential costs and charges associated with setting up any office phone system.
 Some of these costs will only be applicable for on-premise systems, and will also depend on your existing network infrastructure and phone equipment:

 - Cost of IP-PBX central unit and network converters